ajbonner/mage-resque/README.md

 # Mage Resque

-Mage Resque is a magento module that provides a thin wrapper around the functionality of the [php-resque library](https://github.com/chrisboulton/php-resque/).
+Mage Resque is a magento module providing a thin wrapper around the functionality of the [PHP Resque] (https://github.com/chrisboulton/php-resque/) library.
 PHP Resque is a PHP Implementation of Ruby's Resque a Redis backed background job processing library.

 ## Getting started

-## Licence
+### Licence
-Mage Resque uses the MIT open-source licence.
+Mage Resque uses the [MIT](http://opensource.org/licenses/MIT) opensource licence.
+Unless specifically stated otherwise, terms of use are as laid out in the LICENCE file.

 ### Requirements
 PHP 5.3+